FuelLabs/fuels-ts/apps/docs/src/guide/fuels-cli/generating-types.md

 <!-- This section should explain the flags used in the typegen command -->
 <!-- flags:example:start -->

-The path after the input flag `-i` should point to the folder where the `forc build` outputs are.
+The path after the input flag `-i` should point to the file ending in `-abi.json` produced when the Sway program was built.

+- For scripts and predicates, you'll need the bytecode of the program to be in the same folder for the command to work.
+- For contracts, the command will work without the bytecode but the corresponding `ContractFactory` file won't be generated as factories need the bytecode to operate.

 The path after the output flag `-o` will be the output directory for the generated types.